Here are five reasons people prefer a vintage guitar to a new one

 As the fifties progressed, rock 'n' roll and blues became more popular; combined with advances in amplification, the electric guitar rapidly gained in popularity, and more and more younger players started to learn to play the guitar.
 The solid body guitar started to increase in popularity although electric-acoustic guitars were still the choice of most serious players.

-The beat boom of the 1960s had an enormous effect on the popularity of guitars, and many of these musicians were playing fine American guitars by the likes of Gibson, Epiphone, Fender, Gretsch and Rickenbacker, hollowbody and solid body guitars alike.
+In the early 1960s the surf and folk scenes had a marked effect on the popularity of guitars in the USA, but it was the beat boom of the mid 1960s that had by far the biggest impact.
+Many of the musicians involved were playing fine American guitars by the likes of Gibson, Epiphone, Fender, Gretsch and Rickenbacker, hollowbody and solid body guitars alike.
 Bands were in, and thousands of youngsters wanted to be like their favourite star.
-Guitar sales were at an all-time high.
+Guitar sales were at an all-time high, in the United States and worldwide, with entry-level solid-bodies making up the bulk of the sales by the end of the decade.

 But what started out as an outstanding time for American manufacturers was actually the beginning of the end for some brands; Guitars made in America and Europe were suddenly joined by cheaper copies coming from Japan, and although poor at first, these quickly improved in quality.
 By the end of the decade companies competing at the lower end of the market were in trouble indeed.